Phase transitions for transitive local diffeomorphism with break points on the circle and Holder continuous potentials: Proof of the main results

-\begin{corollary} Let $\phi $ be a Holder continuous potential.
-Then: $\phi$ is hyperbolic if, only if, $\phi$ is expanding. \end{corollary} \begin{proof} We already know that if $\phi$ is hyperbolic then $\phi$ is expanding.
+\begin{corollary} Let $\phi $ be a H\"older continuous potential.
+Then: $\phi$ is hyperbolic if and only if $\phi$ is expanding. \end{corollary} \begin{proof} We already know that if $\phi$ is hyperbolic, then $\phi$ is expanding.
 Suppose that the potential $\phi$ is expanding.
-If $\phi$ is cohomologous to constant then $P_{top}f, \phi) = h_{top}(f) + \int \phi d \mu$, for all $f-$invariant probability $\mu$.
-Since that $h_{top}(f) >0$, we have that $\phi$ is hyperbolic.
-If $\phi$ is not cohomologous to constant, applying the Lemmas \ref{propexp} and \ref{GapAnalt}, then $t \mapsto P_{top}(f , t\phi)$ is strictly convex in a neighbourhood of $1$.
-Follows from item (2) of Proposition \ref{propha} that $\phi$ is hyperbolic. \end{proof}
+If $\phi$ is cohomologous to a constant then $P_{top}f, \phi) = h_{top}(f) + \int \phi d \mu$, for all $f$-invariant probability $\mu$.
+Since $h_{top}(f) >0$, we have that $\phi$ is hyperbolic.
+If $\phi$ is not cohomologous to a constant, applying the Lemmas \ref{propexp} and \ref{GapAnalt}, then $t \mapsto P_{top}(f , t\phi)$ is strictly convex on a neighbourhood of $1$.
+It follows from item (2) of Proposition \ref{propha} that $\phi$ is hyperbolic. \end{proof}

-It is important to note that this result can be different for continuous potentials.
+It is important to note that for continuous potentials, the previous result does not necessarily hold.

 \